 Can you meditate while standing?

-If you were wondering before whether you can mediate while standing, hopefully by now you see that it is only possible but that there are some advantages to mediation while standing.
+If you were wondering before whether you can mediate while standing, hopefully by now you see that it is not only possible but that there are some advantages to mediation while standing.
 If you have health related issues that make standing difficult or age related issues, I am going to begin with some advice but don’t completely abandon all hope.
 One major advantage of the standing meditation is that it builds stamina and helps people heal.
 You just have to alter some things at the beginning.
 I am speaking from experience because I have worked through several injuries by using standing meditation to nurture my way back to doing the form.

 How to Meditate Standing Up if You Have Back Pain, Age-Related, or Mobility Issues

 - Choose a standing meditation posture that is at your full height and not in a deep stance.
 The easiest standing meditation pose is the “tree hugging” pose (below) because it has the lowest amount of tension on your body.
 The principles of standing meditation remain the same though.
 Keep a slight bend in the knees, do not lock the lower back, relax the shoulders and arms, and push the crown of the head upwards for great posture.

 - Reduce the amount of time during your meditate while standing.
 Here, a timer is your friend!
 Start by trying to stand and stop when you feel pain or fatigue.
 Even if it is one minute, that is your baseline.
 The next day shoot for 70 seconds and add a tiny amount each day.